-- Search for Planning applications and Appeals by a variety of criteria such
+- Search for planning applications by a variety of criteria such

-- View details of Planning applications and appeals using key dates such as date received,
+- View details of planning applications using key dates such as date received,

 - Track the status and progress of planning applications

 - View the plans, maps, drawings and environmental statements which accompany

 - View the details of consultation responses, third party comments or correspondence

 - View properties and applications on a map